Wavelet-Harmonic Integration Methods: Demonstrations for Direct Detection

-It is very easy to evaluate the scattering rate $R$, once $G^{(\ell)}$ and $K^{(\ell)}$ have been calculated.
+\paragraph{Partial Scattering Rates:} Once $G^{(\ell)}$ and $K^{(\ell)}$ are known, it is very easy to evaluate the scattering rate $R$.
 A precursor result is the partial rate $\tilde{R}^{\ell}$ from \eqref{def:partialRate}, i.e.~the contribution to $R$ coming specifically from spherical harmonics with polar index $\ell$.
 This is a helpful indicator of how quickly the spherical harmonic expansion is converging.